navpil/navpil.github.io/index.md

 Articles about Russia invading Ukraine are collected on the [War In Ukraine Explained]({% link waren.md %}) page

-Description of Chinese Dominoes can be found on a [GuPai fun site](https://gupai.wordpress.com/)
+Description of Chinese Dominoes can be found on a [GuPai fan site](https://gupai.wordpress.com/)

 My GitHub account is [navpil](https://github.com/navpil)